 Data Engineering is as important as the magic box itself.
 Without it, there is no magic.
 All you get is failed tricks.

 Let’s talk about Data Engineering.
 After we define what we want the AI to do, Data Engineering is the next step.
-It includes defining data, collecting data, cleaning data and labelling.
+It includes defining data, collecting data, cleaning data, and labeling.
 These are required steps before we can train an AI.

 Let’s dig into each of the steps in Data Engineering.